turingschool/front-end-curriculum/lessons/module-2/wai-aria.md

 <section class="call-to-action:">
 #### Your Turn
+- While using VoiceOver, compare [this Codepen](https://codepen.io/damwhit/pen/WZqyEe) and compare it with [this Code](https://codepen.io/damwhit/pen/XeLVbw).
+What changes to do you notice?
-- Turn to your neighbor and explain what a property is
+- Take turns explaining what a property is
 - Come up with a good analogy for property
 - How are properties different from state?
 </section>